New grid uses Bitcoin for payments, gambling

 In the past, several grid owners have discussed using Bitcoin, the peer-to-peer cryptocurrency, for in-world payments but, until now, no grid has done so — Bitcoins are typically too volatile to be used within a grid.
-Instead, most grids that accept Bitcoins for payments use them as an alternative to PayPal or other payment options for currency purchases.
+To read more about coins and gambling legislation read on https://www.bestuscasinos.org/legal/new-york/ about what might apply to you or may be applicable to your payment options.
+Most grids that accept Bitcoins for payments use them as an alternative to PayPal or other payment options for currency purchases.

 According to recent posts on wizardslots.com its clear that now, Hong Kong-based gambling grid YrGrid, a closed commercial grid which launched at the beginning of the year, is using microBitcoins, or uBTC, for in-world commerce.
 Each uBTC is one-millionth of a Bitcoin.

 Each new user gets their own Bitcoin deposit address that they can send Bitcoins to.

 Users can also load up their avatar’s personal balances through in-world cash machines, powered by Podex.
 The buy uBTC button in the top right of the viewer window doesn’t work.

 It’s clear from the moment you land on the grid’s welcome region that YrGrid is focused on gambling.
 The welcome region, for example, is a recreation of Macau’s famed gambling district.

 Checking the map, most users were clustered on the Area 51 region, home to a busy casino, though personally I preferred the ambiance of the Sharkland Gaming region’s casino.

 And gaming is, in fact, the biggest draw, said Cindy Chidester, the technical director for YrGrid.

 “We pulled a bunch of people over here who are unhappy with Second Life’s skill gaming changes,” she told Hypergrid Business.
 “Creators come, they bring their players.”